 Finally, you will likely need to adjust your lifestyle to your new financial reality and establish a budget.

 You may have been living large pre-divorce, and probably beyond your means.
 Living on your own now means making substantial lifestyle adjustments in order to repair your finances.

 The first step in this process is to establish a budget.
 That is the only way to get a clear picture of your financial situation.
 Start by gathering all of your statements for rent/mortgage, utilities, tuition and all other regular monthly expenses.
 For many it can be a real eye-opener to see just how much money it actually takes to live “as is.”

 Also write down your monthly income – from your job, alimony, child support, pension or social security, any investment income or any other regular source of income.
 “Once you have a better understanding of where your money is coming from and going to, you will be in a better position to eliminate unnecessary expenses.
 Having a budget also provides the structure you need in to incorporate saving money for your future financial needs.”
 (Womansdivorce.com)

 I can’t tell you how many people have no idea how much they are spending.
 Most couples, even those with very significant incomes, live paycheck to paycheck.
 Often it’s the ones who have been living the high life who are the most reluctant to face reality.
 I once suggested that a client purchase a more moderate vehicle instead of leasing a new luxury car that she couldn’t afford.
 You would have thought I had suggested she give up her first-born child!

-Getting your finances under control after divorce is not easy.
-But taking control of your finances, making decisions for yourself (and your children), can be empowering.
+It is not easy to repair your finances after divorce.
+But taking control, making decisions for yourself (and your children), can be empowering.
 Be honest with yourself and don’t be afraid to ask for help when needed.